-Fig. 1 demonstrates the experimental conditions used for evaluation of the tBHP effect on the oxidation of palmityl carnitine and succinate performed by rat liver mitochondria.
-In contrast to other respiratory substrates which are used in high (millimolar) concentrations, palmityl carnitine must be tested at micromolar concentrations, because at higher concentrations it exerts a detergent-like effect on mitochondrial membranes.
+Figure 1 demonstrates the experimental conditions used for the evaluation of tBHP effect on the oxidation of palmityl carnitine and succinate performed by rat liver mitochondria.
+In contrast to other respiratory substrates, which are used in high (millimolar) concentrations, palmityl carnitine must be tested at micromolar concentrations, because at higher concentrations it exerts a detergent-like effect on mitochondrial membranes.
 We used 5 μM palmityl carnitine and 2.5 mM malate as a sparker.
-After the addition of the ADP, the oxygen uptake was highly activated (five-fold, Fig. 1A, Table 1), indicating that mitochondria are well coupled and that the concentration used of the palmityl carnitine had no detergent-like effect.
+After the addition of ADP, the oxygen uptake was highly activated (fivefold, Fig. 1A, Table 1), indicating that mitochondria are well coupled and that this concentration of the palmityl carnitine had no detergent-like effect.
 When palmityl carnitine was oxidized, the respiratory rate decreased and another portion of palmityl carnitine induced a similar response in oxygen uptake (Fig. 1A).
 The addition of rotenone, an inhibitor of Complex I, completely inhibited palmityl carnitine oxidation (not shown).
-The addition of succinate after palmityl carnitine again increased the rate of oxygen uptake to values about 30-50% higher than those obtained with palmityl carnitine and malate (Fig. 1A and Table 1).
-When tBHP was added after palmityl carnitine was oxidized, then subsequent addition of palmityl carnitine induced a much smaller increase in the respiratory rate (Fig.1B).
-However, subsequent addition of succinate demonstrated that the rate of succinate oxidation was not depressed by tBHP (Fig. 1B, and Table 1).
-The same results were obtained when the effect of tBHP on the oxidation of succinate was tested in the absence of palmityl carnitine and malate (Fig 1C, D, and Table 1).
+The addition of succinate after palmityl carnitine again increased the rate of oxygen uptake to values about 30-50 % higher than those obtained with palmityl carnitine and malate (Fig. 1A, Table 1).
+When tBHP was added after palmityl carnitine was oxidized, then subsequent addition of palmityl carnitine induced a much smaller increase in the respiratory rate (Fig. 1B).
+However, subsequent addition of succinate demonstrated that the rate of succinate oxidation was not depressed by tBHP (Fig. 1B, Table 1).
+The same results were obtained when the effect of tBHP on the oxidation of succinate was tested in the absence of palmityl carnitine and malate (Fig. 1C, D, Table 1).